yandex-cloud/docs/en/_includes/blue-green-canary-deployment.md

          terraform plan
          ```

-      If the configuration is described correctly, the terminal displays a list of created resources and their parameters.
-If the configuration contain errors, {{ TF }} will point them out.
+      If the configuration is described correctly, the terminal will display a list of created resources and their parameters.
+If the configuration contains any errors, {{ TF }} will point them out.

    1. Deploy the cloud resources.